datarefuge/workflow/bagging.md

   - tagmanifest-md5.txt
   - data  (package of stuff)

-- Zip this entire bagit file, data file, plus four txt files listed
+- Zip this entire collection (data folder and bagit files) and confirm that it is named with the row's UUID

 - Put the zip file onto a thumb drive and give to an uploader